Impinj (PI)

 EPS and free cash flow tell us whether a company was profitable while growing its revenue.
 But was it capital-efficient?
 A company’s ROIC explains this by showing how much operating profit it makes compared to the money it has raised (debt and equity).

-Impinj’s five-year average ROIC was negative 22.2%, meaning management lost money while trying to expand the business.
-Its returns were among the worst in the semiconductor sector.
+Although Impinj has shown solid business quality lately, it struggled to grow profitably in the past.
+Its five-year average ROIC was negative 18.6%, meaning management lost money while trying to expand the business.

 11. Balance Sheet Assessment